DestinyAILabs/YourDestiny/README.md

 ## Technology Stack

-- **Autonome**: Advanced AI decision engine powering NPC behaviors and dynamic storylines
+- **Autonome**: Autonome is a platform designed for the building, deployment, and distribution of autonomous AI agents.
-- **AgentKit by CDP**: Intelligent agent framework for character interactions and world simulation
+- **AgentKit by CDP**: AgentKit by Coinbase Developer Platform allows anyone to give their AI agents access to a crypto wallet and onchain interactions with a comprehensive set of actions and plug-and-play integrations with top frameworks.
-- **Nillion SecretVault**: Zero-knowledge proof technology for secure player data storage
+- **Nillion SecretVault**: Nillion's SecretVault is a secure data store perfect for single agents or coordinating swarms.
+Protect sensitive information like agent memory, shared knowledge, and user interactions while keeping public data accessible.

 ## Features